charlotteZ765/347project/README.md

   - `learning_rate = 0.2`
   - `subsample = 1.0`

 These parameters were selected through 5-fold cross-validation to balance performance (bias) and generalization (variance).
-Notably, limiting tree depth in XGBoost and adjusting learning rate allowed for better regularization, helping it outperform Random Forest despite similar CV scores.
+Notably, limiting tree depth in XGBoost and adjusting the learning rate allowed for better regularization, helping it outperform Random Forest despite similar CV scores.

 ---

 ## Conclusion:
-In this project, we tackled the challenge of predicting whether passengers aboard the Spaceship Titanic were transported, a binary classification problem from a Kaggle competition.
+In this project, we predicted whether passengers aboard the Spaceship Titanic were transported.
 Using a dataset of demographic, behavioral, and financial features, we applied and compared Logistic Regression, Random Forest, and XGBoost models.
-Extensive preprocessing, including missing value imputation, feature transformation, and encoding, was critical to our pipeline.
+To maximize the use of these models, we also conducted extensive preprocessing, including missing value imputation, feature transformation, and encoding, which was important to our pipeline.

-To evaluate the task, we implemented and compared three models: Logistic Regression, Random Forest, and XGBoost.
 While Logistic Regression provided a strong interpretable baseline, the ensemble-based models demonstrated superior performance.
 Ultimately, XGBoost emerged as the top performer, achieving the highest accuracy and F1-scores across both classes.
 Our results emphasize the effectiveness of tree-based ensemble methods in handling structured, feature-rich datasets.

-This study underscores the value of careful feature engineering, model tuning, and comparative evaluation in predictive modeling tasks.
-Beyond the competition context, the approach outlined here can be extended to real-world domains such as transportation, security screening, or emergency triage—any setting where timely and accurate classification of individuals is essential.
+This project demonstrates the importance of feature engineering, model tuning, and comparative analysis in predictive modeling tasks.
+Beyond the scope of this competition, the approaches we used can be expanded onto real-world subjects such as transportation, security screening, or emergency triage—any setting where timely and accurate classification of individuals is essential.

 ---

 ## Discussion:
-Even though our models achieved relatively strong predictive performance, there were definitely some limitations to our approcahes and areas for future improvement.
-Regarding some basic data assumptions, there was a large portion of the dataset which had missing values, specifically in key features like Age, Cabin, and other spending-related categories.
+Even though our models achieved relatively strong predictive performance, there were definitely some limitations to our approaches and areas for future improvement.
+Regarding some basic data assumptions, there was a large portion of the dataset that had missing values, specifically in key features like Age, Cabin, and other spending-related categories.
 Despite the imputation techniques we used in preprocessing, it may not have been able to fully capture necessary patterns.
-A plausible fix for this in future work could be to implement more advanced imputation methods such as iterative imputation or deep generative models.
-Another notable drawback was the redundancy with some of our features.
+A plausible fix for this in future work could be to implement more advanced imputation methods, such as iterative imputation or deep generative models.
+Another notable drawback was the redundancy of some of our features.
 When it came to correlation, there could have been collinearity between original variables and the derived features (e.g., TravelingAlone, TotalSpending).
 Not to mention, the dataset lacked overall contextual order as the topic is quite abstract and not necessarily applicable to a super realistic setting.

 However, we still believe the implications of our work extend beyond this specific dataset.
 The modeling techniques and feature engineering strategies used here can be adapted for real-world scenarios, particularly in emergency response or rescue operations.
 For example, similar models could assist in identifying missing individuals following natural disasters or shipwrecks by learning from structured passenger data.
 The ability to rapidly and accurately predict survival likelihoods could support prioritization in rescue missions, ultimately saving lives.